10 Secret Places Rich People Hide Their Money

 Starting a business (or multiple businesses) is a common way the rich aim to reduce their tax liability.
 But you don’t have to be wealthy to use this method, notes Jon Dulin, founder of Money Smart Guides.
 If you’ve been wanting to give entrepreneurship a try or even formalize a side hustle, this may be a good option.
 Of course, you have to go through the proper channels first: Creating a legal business entity typically requires a simple visit to the websites of your Secretary of State and the IRS.

 Once you establish your business, tax deductions are just one of the benefits you may be able to enjoy.
 “For starters, you can write off losses the business incurs in the beginning and then use business expenses to offset business income to lower taxable income,” Dulin says.
 “Additionally, you can put money into tax-deferred accounts, like solo 401(k) plans, which allow the business owner to save a lot more than traditional 401(k) plans since you are contributing both as the employer and the employee.”
-Wish you knew more about your 401(k)?
-Here are the answers to 10 common retirement savings and 401(k) questions.
+Learn the money mistakes even financial experts make.